Work Zone Safety Awareness Week

 Drivers who pay attention and follow all of the traffic laws can ensure that everyone in our communities remains safe.

-Greg Coleman Law encourages all the residents throughout Knoxville, Tennessee to use this week to reflect on the dangers that highway workers face.
+The workers' compensation lawyers at Greg Coleman Law encourages all the residents throughout Knoxville, Tennessee to use this week to reflect on the dangers that highway workers face.

-If you have been injured, contact our experienced attorneys.
+If you have been injured, contact our experienced injury attorneys.
 Anyone who has been injured by a driver in a work zone may be entitled to financial compensation.